misssplaced/urbs/README.md

 # urbs
-Ontology design pattern of the urban environment
+Ontology design patterns of the urban environment